spyroskantarelis/artificial-intelligence-task/source/README.md

 1. Define the object properties (hasNext, hasPrevious, hasKey) of our ontology.

+2. Name every chord and key and define their types.

-2. Add every chord and its corresponding object property values to a graph.
+3. Add every chord and its corresponding object property values to a graph.

 ### Ontology